Monday, May 18, 2026

 Sarah Rogers 21 Barmaid Rotherhithe

-1882 The building of the Grand Hotel began.
-It was built between 1882 and 1887.
-It had seven floors, 500 rooms, and a large ballroom.
+In 1882, the building of the Grand Hotel began.
+It was built between 1882 and 1887 and had seven floors, 500 rooms, and a large ballroom.
 The building served as a hotel until the First World War, when it was used by the war office for the accommodation of military officers.

 Allen's Indian Mail - Thursday, 31 August 1882

-This advert shows another feather to their bow.
+This advert shows another feather in their bow.
 Sales to folks heading out to the colonies

 In 1887, a demonstration in Trafalgar Square on the 13th of November, known as “Bloody Sunday,” turned into a riot, with the police attacking the protestors.
 Eleanor Marx, Annie Besant, William Morris, and George Bernard Shaw – all these giants of the early British labour movement converged on Trafalgar Square today in 1887.